 Faculty are encouraged to put their absence policies in their syllabi, making clear the effect of absence from class and, to the extent possible, the circumstances under which absences may be excused.
 Reference may also be made to this document which will be available on the Undergraduate Program Office website.

 Whenever possible (e.g., religious obligation, authorized University of Iowa activity), students are responsible for notifying their instructor of a conflict requiring an excused absence well in advance of a scheduled examination or other in-class activity.
 For permission to be absent from class in order to participate in authorized UI activities, students are expected to present to each instructor before each absence a written statement signed by a responsible official specifying exactly the dates and times necessary for them to miss class.
 For permission to be absent under the Tippie College policy, the same general procedure applies.
 Whenever possible, the student should contact each instructor before the absence to request that the absence be excused.

 When advance notification is not possible (e.g., illness, family, or other personal emergency), students are expected to present evidence to verify the reason.
 Indeed, faculty in the Tippie College are urged to request this verification.
-Evidence is to be attached to a completed Explanatory Statement for Absence from Class form.
 In cases of family emergency, faculty may ask for a funeral notice or the phone number of the studentâ€™s parents to call for verification about the emergency.
-Students who are or will be absent for more than five days may ask the Registration Center to send notification of the absence to each instructor.
+Students who are or will be absent for more than five days may ask the Office of the Registrar to send notification of the absence to each instructor.